 The full Board meets quarterly, and is supported by an Executive Committee.
 The GRWDB also has four committees which meet throughout the year to help plan strategy and consider new initiatives.
-These are the Disabilities Committee, the Literacy Committee, the One Stop Committee, and the Youth Committee.
+These are the Disabilities Committee, the Literacy Committee, the Operations Committee, and the Youth Committee.
 These committees include members of the full Board as well as community members from various constituencies interested in taking part in the conversation.

 The Literacy Committee is comprised of public and private literacy partners of the GRWDB, with programs ongoing.
 For more information on services, read and share the English-language and Spanish-language versions of this flyer.
 Additional information also can be found in this resource guide of services.
 For consideration for inclusion in the guide, email email@example.com.